alitto/pond/README.md

 ## Features:

 - Zero dependencies
-- Create pools with maximum number of workers
+- Create pools of goroutines that scale automatically based on the number of tasks submitted
+- Limit the number of concurrent tasks running at the same time
-- Worker goroutines are only created when needed and immediately removed when idle (scale to zero by default)
+- Worker goroutines are only created when needed and immediately removed when idle (scale to zero)
 - Minimalistic and fluent APIs for:
   - Creating worker pools with maximum number of workers
+  - Submitting tasks to a pool and waiting for them to complete
   - Submitting tasks to a pool in a fire-and-forget fashion
-  - Submitting tasks to a pool and waiting for them to complete
   - Submitting a group of tasks and waiting for them to complete or the first error to occur
-  - Submitting a group of tasks and waiting for all of them to complete successfully or with an error
   - Stopping a worker pool
   - Monitoring pool metrics such as number of running workers, tasks waiting in the queue, etc.
 - Very high performance and efficient resource usage under heavy workloads, even outperforming unbounded goroutines in some scenarios